gearnode/erl-hotp/README.md

 A handbook is available [in the `doc` directory](doc/handbook.md).

 # Contact
-If you find a bug or have any question, feel free to open a Github issue or to contact me [by email](mailto:bryan@frimin.fr).
+If you find a bug or have any question, feel free to open a Github issue.

-Please note that I do not currently review or accept any contribution.
+Please not that we do not currently review or accept any contribution.

 # Licence
 Released under the ISC license.

-Copyright (c) 2021 Bryan Frimin <bryan@frimin.fr>.
+Copyright (c) 2021 Exograd SAS.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above